Alicia R. Riley

 In my dissertation, I examined why low education is worse for health in some states than others by considering the specific case of cigarette taxes.
 I also study the effects of regional context on health over the life course.
 My research indicates that to improve social disparities in health and mortality, we must understand the influence of state policies, institutions and macro-social forces.
 By exposing the extent to which social disparities in health do indeed vary over place in response to policy, I aim to provide evidence that health inequality is not an intractable problem, but rather something that we produce and maintain through local policy and social structures.

-Check out my recent publication on how to study structural racism as a system of exposure: Advancing the study of health inequality: Fundamental causes as systems of exposure
+Check out my article on how to study structural racism as a system of exposure: Advancing the study of health inequality: Fundamental causes as systems of exposure

-Check out other writing on how to better study structural racism and health: Neighborhood Disadvantage, Residential Segregation and Beyond - Lessons for Studying Structural Racism and Health
+Check out my article on how to better study structural racism and health: Neighborhood Disadvantage, Residential Segregation and Beyond - Lessons for Studying Structural Racism and Health

 Broader Interests

-I have a background in social epidemiology and community health, and much of my past work focused on health issues facing Latino communities in the U.S. and Mexico.
+I have a background in social epidemiology and community health, and much of my focused on health issues facing Latino communities in the U.S. and Mexico.

 Growing up in a community along the U.S. Mexico border- a region marked by stark inequality and contradiction - alerted me to the ways that health can make visible the social divisions and inequities most deeply naturalized in our society.
 This view of population health research as a tool in the struggle for equity and inclusion continues to motivate my work.

-I am also interested in computational methods for analysis of new data sources, as well as the ethical considerations of novel computational approaches to social science.
+I am also interested in the ethical considerations of novel computational approaches to social science research.

-Here are some examples of my past work.
+Here are some examples of my past work, pre-academia.

 Here is my Google Scholar page (or email me for an up-to-date version of my CV).